Lucas-TY/Butterfly/lab-1/PlayersModule/README.md

 README - Player Module

-Player Class
+Players Class

-    - Initialize three global variables
+    - Initialize two class variables
         + no_of_players: number of players participating in this game
-        + DEFAULT_SCORE: default initial score for each player
         + players_list: storing all of the players' information

     - Example: